m-col/gitja/README.rst

 This is all a work in progress and so nothing is implemented.

-gitserve generates pretty web pages from your git repositories.
+gitserve generates pretty web pages from your git repositories using custom HTML templates.

 It has two modes of operations: